 I was struck, but not surprised, when I heard the authors of Moneyball for Government note, “Less than $1 out of every $100 spent by government is backed by even the most basic evidence that the money is being spent wisely.”
-This reminds me of Albert Einstein’s quote: “The definition of insanity is doing the same thing over and over again and expecting different results.”
-To generate transformative change in the social sector, we need to find a better way.
+This reminds me of a quote often attributed to Albert Einstein: “The definition of insanity is doing the same thing over and over again and expecting different results.”
+To generate transformative change in the social sector, we need to find a better way to develop, improve and sustain our programs and services.
 What if the opposite of insanity in the social sector is adaptive innovation – improving over and over again and getting better results?
 That doesn’t mean we need NEW ideas and processes; instead, we need BETTER ideas and processes.

 As we enter an economic downturn, we need to streamline everything we do.
 I am hoping that in 2022 we officially break up with the word “new” and trade up to “improved” as the gold standard of the social sector.
 To bring discipline to this process at Social Impact Architects, we adapted Lean Startup for Nonprofits in 2014, and our clients have found it wonderfully helpful and refreshing.
 We have shared it recently with a variety of groups – from business professionals wanting to create community impact to nonprofit leaders wanting a more streamlined process for program design.
 We also expanded it later in combination with our Social Alchemy model, which is a framework that provides a step-by-step process for taking an idea from innovation to scale.